davelively14/flatfoot/spade_channel.md

 ### <a name="get-ward-account-results"></a>get_ward_account_results

-Given a ward_account id as a passed parameter, app will asynchronously return stored results for a given ward_account.
+Given a ward_account id, app will asynchronously return stored results for a given ward_account.
 Provide optional `as_of` parameter to return results only after a given date.

 Javascript call pattern:
 ```javascript